 By 1907, the French family was living in the house.

 1907 to 1941

 The house remained a private residence until the 1950s.

-In April 1959, a building company asked for bids to demolish the house.
+In April 1959, a building company asked for bids to remove or to demolish the house.

 In May 1959, a house-wrecking company demolished the house.